-- Naturally occurring healing substances, flavonoids, estrogens and the sweet extract of glycyrrhizin found in licorice, help in treating ulcers, irritation, inflammation and spasm in the digestive tract.
+- Antioxidants and bioactive compounds help in treating ulcers, irritation, inflammation and spasm in the digestive tract.

 - The substances also help in preventing the breakdown of adrenal hormones making these hormones more available to the body.

-- The reduction of cholesterol improves cardiac health.
+- It lowers cholesterol level and improves cardiac health.

 Licorice, by boosting levels of interferon, a chemical essential for fighting against attacking viruses, enhances the immunity.
 Antioxidants such as estrogens, phytoestrogens, and glycyrrhizic acid, suppress the growth of many bacteria such as influenza A.